akheron/jansson/doc/conformance.rst

 Types
 -----

-No support is provided in Jansson for any C numeric types other than ``json_int_t`` and ``double``.
-This excludes things such as unsigned types, ``long double``, etc. Obviously, shorter types like ``short``, ``int``, ``long`` (if ``json_int_t`` is ``long long``) and ``float`` are implicitly handled via the ordinary C type coercion rules (subject to overflow semantics).
-Also, no support or hooks are provided for any supplemental "bignum" type add-on packages.
+The only numeric types with direct built-in support in Jansson are the ``json_int_t`` and ``double`` types.
+Shorter types like ``short``, ``int``, ``long`` (if ``json_int_t`` is ``long long``) and ``float`` are implicitly handled via the ordinary C type coercion rules (subject to overflow semantics).

+Larger or more precise numeric types may be supported by using the big number extension API; though such support depends upon an external big number package.